Are there any environmental podcasts worth your time? You can bet there are. Today we’ll look into some of them.

 We’d be really selfish not to.

-The environment touches on many other issues including health, pollution, conservation, ecological justice among others.
+The environment touches on many other issues, including health, pollution, conservation, and ecological justice, among others.
 The podcasts below will educate and expand your knowledge about the environment and the world around you.

 The Living Planet is a weekly half-hour radio program that features environment stories from around the world.
 It seeks to explore the Earth and the impact we have on it.
 The discussions touch on various topics, including fossil fuels, urban sustainability, sustainable farming, and wildlife conservation.